NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 The second principle you need to consider is inductance.
 Inductance is a resistance to change in current.
 The mathematics are more complicated than they are for resistance, but intuitively, if you suddenly turn on a transistor (i.e., the mosfet in your motor driver or the millions of transistors in your microcontroller), it takes a little while for the current to start flowing.
 Likewise, if you turn off a transistor, it take a little while for the current to stop flowing (this is what caused flyback in our motor driver).

 There’s a calculator for PCB trace inductance [here](http://chemandy.com/calculators/flat-wire-inductor-calculator.htm).
 The equation is more complex than Ohm’s law, but the trend is similar: Longer, thinner wires have higher inductance.
 This resistance to the change in current, can also cause a voltage drop along a wire — the higher the inductance, the larger the drop.
 Calculating the actual voltage drop is a little complicated because you need to to know the rate of change of the current (dI/dt).
 You could use one of the oscilloscopes in the maker space to do this for your motor drivers, if you wanted.
-The important thing, though, is that dI/dt is high, so inductance is a problem.
+The important thing, though, is that `dI/dt` is high in our boards, so inductance is a problem.

-Fortunately, minimizing inductance and resistance both push us toward making the wires in our power supply networks as short as possible and as wide as possible.
+Conveniently, minimizing inductance and resistance both push us toward making the wires in our power supply networks as short as possible and as wide as possible.

 ### Building Power and Ground Planes out of Pours